 More Tips for Gardening in Late Summer – Enjoy Your Gardens

 Now that things are all tidied up, grab your camera or your phone, and take a stroll through your own gardens and snap a bunch of pictures.
 Once you stop and take a look, I think you’ll decide there’s still lots of beauty left in your late summer gardens.
-Post some pictures on Facebook, or send me some pictures of your gardens.
+Post some pictures on the Gingham Gardens Facebook page, or send me some pictures of your gardens.
 I’d love to see them!

 Be sure to pick a bouquet of flowers to bring indoors and enjoy some of those fresh veggies for supper tonight.

 Thanks a bunch for stopping by Gingham Gardens today.
 I hope you enjoyed my garden tour today and are encouraged by my Tips for Gardening in Late Summer.
 How are your gardens growing?
 Are they tired?
 Leave a comment and let me know.
 I love hearing from my readers.
 Likewise, if you have a gardening question, I’d love to help you out.

 Follow Gingham Gardens on Pinterest for lots of great gardening ideas and tons of gardener’s eye candy.